georgesvash/TypeScriptClient/README.md

 ## OVERVIEW

-There is a TypeScript client to call DataForSeo API.
+There is a TypeScript client to call DataForSEO API.

 DataForSEO API uses REST technology for interchanging data between your application and our service.
 The data exchange is made through the widely used HTTP protocol, which allows applying our API to almost all programming languages.